NEMO deficiency syndrome: Diagnosis

-To determine whether or not patient has NEMO deficiency, an immunologic screen to test immune system response to antigen may be used although a genetic test is the only way to be certain as many individuals respond differently to the immunological tests.
+To determine whether or not a patient has NEMO deficiency, an immunologic screen to test their immune system response to antigen may be used; however, a genetic test that looks for mutations in the IKBKG gene is the only way to be certain because many individuals can have other defects that cause them respond differently to the immunological tests.

 Treatment

 The aim of treatment is to prevent infections, so children will usually be started on immunoglobulin treatment.
 Immunoglobulin is also known as IgG or antibody.
 It is a blood product and is given as a replacement for people who are unable to make their own antibodies.
 It is the mainstay of treatment for patients affected by primary antibody deficiency.
 In addition to immunoglobulin treatment, children may need to take antibiotics or antifungal medicines to prevent infections or treat them promptly when they occur.
 Regular monitoring and check-ups will help to catch infections early.
 If an autoimmune response occurs, this can be treated with steroid and/or biologic medicines to dampen down the immune system and relieve the symptoms.

-In some severely affected patients, NEMO deficiency syndrome is treated using a bone marrow or blood stem cell transplant.
+In some severely affected patients, NEMO deficiency syndrome is treated using a bone marrow or blood stem cell transplant from a compatible donor.
 The aim is to replace the faulty immune system with an immune system from a healthy donor.